 Best Closure System: K2 Rink Raven BOA Adjustable Skates

-The K2 Rink Raven Adjustable Ice Skates comes with the BOA closure system, one of the easiest ways to take skates off or put them on.
-Parents may appreciate it when their child needs to go to the bathroom, which may happen often, and they must remove the skates quickly, only to put them back on a few minutes later.
+omes with the BOA closure system, one of the easiest ways to take skates off or put them on.
+Parents may appreciate it when their child needs to go to the bathroom, which may happen often, and they must remove the skates quickly – only to put them back on a few minutes later.

-The shoe is made of water-repellant materials that may keep your child’s feet dry.
+The shoe is made of water-repellant materials that will help keep your child s feet dry.
 The Original K2 Softboot, with its brushed liner, is soft, comfortable, and designed to keep feet warm.
 An interlocked stainless-steel blade is pre-sharpened.
 It requires almost no maintenance, is wear-resistant, and corrosion-resistant.

 FAQ About Kids Ice Skates